Selvan Anbualagan

-Selvan a/l Anbualagan (born 5 November 2000) is a Malaysian footballer who plays as a midfielder for Malaysia Super League side Negeri Sembilan FC and Malaysia U-23.
+Selvan a/l Anbualagan (born 5 November 2000) is a Malaysian footballer who plays as a forward or winger for Malaysia Super League club Negeri Sembilan.

 Club career

 Negeri Sembilan

 He started his football career for the senior team in 2020 after being promoted to the Negeri Sembilan FC first team.

 on 16 July 2022, he scored the only goal for Negeri Sembilan FC in a friendly against Buriram United.
 The Asean Charity Shield 2022 match was held at the Rainbow Stadium, Pattani.
 The single goal could not help Negeri Sembilan FC after the full result ended with 2-1 in favor of Buriram United.

-He has been with the Negeri Sembilan FC team for three years and has made 46 appearances and scored 1 goal.
+Up until 2024–25 season, he has been with the Negeri Sembilan FC team for 6 years and has made 88 appearances and scored 10 goals.

+For the 2025–26 season, Selvan continues with Negeri Sembilan, marking his sixth consecutive year with the club.
+His long-term presence reflects his strong commitment to the team as both a player and a local talent who began his journey through the club’s youth academy.

 International career

 A. Selvan made his debut with the national U-23 squad during the qualifying match AFF U-23 Championship against Laos U-23 on February 8, 2022.
 Selvan managed to score his debut goal with the U-23 squad on (45 +1') extra time.
 However, the goal did not help the national under-21 squad when Laos managed to get 2 goals in the second half.
 The match ended with a 2-1 result.